maxtuzz/spring-kafka-example/README.md

 This will trigger a message onslaught.

-In testing, it takes between 4-8s to produce 40,000 large JSON based messages.
+In testing, it takes between 10-15 seconds to produce 100,000 large JSON based messages.